Brentlyw/pAsync-Keylogger/README.md

 # pAsync-Keylogger
-An extremely small keylogger that uses an indirect call to 'GetAsyncKeyState' and exfils to a python server
+An extremely small keylogger that uses an indirect call to 'GetAsyncKeyState' and exfils to a python server.

+This was made as a foundational PoC and should be expanded for functionality.

+# To be changed
+- Case sensitive polling
+- Special character handling

 # Features
 - Randomly generated XOR encryption key for every log sent (no hard-coded key)